JoannaRoy/jo-website/src/blog_data/04_miscellaneou(list)s/new_words.md

 - **Revile**: criticize in an abusive or angrily insulting manner. "he was now reviled by the party that he had helped to lead"

-- **Variegated**: exhibiting different colors, especially as irregular patches or streaks.
+- **Variegated**: exhibiting different colours, especially as irregular patches or streaks.

 - **Obfuscate**: render obscure, unclear, or unintelligible. "the spelling changes will deform some familiar words and obfuscate their etymological origins"